-The Australian Government has introduced a First Home Loan Deposit Scheme to support eligible first home buyers purchase a home faster and easier.
+The Australian Government has introduced a First Home Loan Deposit Scheme (first home buyer scheme) to support eligible first home buyers purchase a home faster and easier.
 This scheme will aim to help up to 10,000 first home buyers with low or middle incomes enter the market each year from 1 January 2020.

 Eligible First Home Buyers will be able to pay a deposit of 5% and still avoid lenders mortgage insurance (LMI).
 Presently most banks require a minimum of 20% as a deposit to avoid paying mortgage insurance so this will help first home buyers significantly as they will be able to pay 5% and the government will underwrite the loan, so the borrows do not have to pay LMI.